Fender Precision Bass 1957–1959: Identification, Specs & Value

 | Covers | Large chrome "ashtray" covers over the pickup and bridge.
 The bridge cover typically houses an internal foam mute. |

-The bridge cover is easy to overlook — but flip it upside down and you'll find a small piece of foam bonded to the underside.
-That foam isn't debris; it's an intentional mute that presses lightly against the strings when the cover is installed, giving the bass its classic palm-muted thump.
+The bridge cover is easy to overlook.
+Flip it upside down and you'll find a small piece of foam bonded to the underside.
+It isn't debris.
+It's an intentional mute that presses lightly against the strings when the cover is installed, and it's what gives the bass that classic palm-muted thump.

 4. Chronological Evolution

-Three short years — but meaningful changes within them.
-If you're trying to date an instrument by features rather than paperwork, these are the milestones that matter.
+Three short years, but meaningful changes within them.
+If you're trying to date one of these basses by features rather than paperwork, these are the milestones that matter.

 - 1958 The sunburst evolves.
 Fender added red to the finish between the black and yellow, creating a 3-tone burst.
-The red dye of the era was highly UV-sensitive and often faded out completely — leaving what looks like a 2-tone burst today.
-Collectors call this the unburst.
+The red dye of that era was highly UV-sensitive and often faded out completely, leaving what looks like a 2-tone burst today.
+Collectors call it the unburst.

 - Mid-1959 The end of the anodized guard.
 Fender switched to rosewood slab fingerboards and 4-ply tortoise shell celluloid pickguards.
 The gold-guard maple-neck P-Bass was done.